Years One, Two and Three

 Successful applicants to the combined program will enter first-year Law after completing three years of Engineering at Western.
 After one year in the Law School, students in the combined program will take a combination of Engineering and Law courses in Years Five and Six.

-Entrance into the combined degree program is competitive and limited.
 Meeting the minimum requirements does not guarantee a position in the combined program.

 Students must take required courses in the relevant Engineering program.